wmsn-web/BkashPhpClient/README.md

 * **Timeouts**: Increase the `timeout` option if requests hang.
 * **Sandbox vs Production**: Ensure `base_url` matches the environment.

+## 📚 Official Documentation Reference

+This library is built on top of the official [Bkash API documentation](https://developer.bka.sh/docs/product-overview).
+Please refer to it for detailed API behavior, limitations, and authentication guidelines.

+Credit goes to the Bkash Developer Team for providing well-structured documentation.

 ## License

 This library is released under the [MIT License](LICENSE).